+2.1.5.
 Specific Set of Users and Groups

+'''

 ambari-server sync-ldap --users users.txt --groups groups.txt

+'''

 Use this option to synchronize a specific set of users and groups from LDAP into Ambari.
-Provide the command a text file of comma-separated users and groups, and those LDAP entities will be imported and synchronized with Ambari.
+Provide the command a text file of comma-separated users and groups.
+The comma separated entries in each of these files should be based off of the values in LDAP of the attributes chosen during setup.
+The "User name attribute" should be used for the users.txt file, and the "Group name attribute" should be used for the groups.txt file.
+This command will find, import, and synchronize the matching LDAP entities with Ambari.